SIA Door Supervisor Course

 £280 per person (*funding available)

-(Pagoda Security is a proud supporter of the YMCA DLG charity and sponsors a number of free places on our Door Supervisor training courses each year.
+(Pagoda Security is also a proud supporter of the YMCA DLG charity and sponsors a number of free places on our Door Supervisor training courses each year.
 If you are currently engaging with this charity and wish to do this course, please contact your support worker who’ll advise on the referral.)

 How long will it take?

 To complete this qualification learners are expected to undertake approximately 61 hours of learning.
 The SIA stipulates a minimum of 44 contact hours (6-days) if self-study is undertaken.

 SIA door supervisor training courses are run on a monthly basis at our centre of excellence in Brighton, East Sussex.
 Please use the calendar above to view available dates.

 This qualification has been developed to meet the requirements of the Security Industry Authority (SIA) for Door Supervision.
 It is based on the relevant SIA Specifications for Learning and Qualifications and provides the learner with the necessary skills and knowledge to apply for an SIA licence and work as a Door Supervisor within the Private Security Industry.
 This is a six-day course, with each part assessed as outlined below.
 It is generally very achievable with a couple of hours reading per night.
 You will be required to take a short level 1 English literacy test on the first day, in order to do this course.
 If you wish to do this beforehand to be sure you can take the course, please contact us to arrange this.